NEO Scavenger: Plot

-The game is set in a post-apocalyptic world.
-In the game, Philip Kindred awakes from a cryosleep pod in a cryogenics lab, wearing nothing but a surgical smock, and with a hungry creature hiding nearby.
+The game is set in post-apocalyptic Michigan.
+In the game, Philip Kindred awakes from a cryosleep pod in a cryogenics lab, wearing nothing but a surgical smock, with a "Wolfman" nearby.

 Gameplay

 NEO Scavenger is a post-apocalyptic outdoor survival simulation.
 The player controls a character through a series of turns (each turn equals an in-game hour) played on an isometric map divided into hexagonal tiles.
 During each turn, the character has a certain number of "moves".
 Each move makes the character hungrier, thirstier and more tired.
 The objective of the game is to ensure the character's survival.
 This requires that the player scavenge supplies from ruined settlements in the area.
 Scavenging can be risky as it may alert nearby looters and raiders to the player's activities, but it is necessary if the player wishes to survive in the wasteland; clothes, weapons, food, and tools quickly become a necessity for the wandering player.
 Recipes are available which require the player to gather certain items and combine them together to create other items.

 The player can suffer from a variety of illnesses including hypothermia, diarrhea, dehydration, and malnutrition.
 Left untreated, the character could die.
 Illnesses can be treated or avoided by using certain items in the game.
 For example, to ward against hypothermia, the player should quickly obtain a pair of pants.